Four: A Divergent Collection: Plot

 The recently initiated Dauntless member, Tobias "Four" Eaton, is offered a chance to be promoted to the position of leader by Max, competing with his archenemy, Eric.
 He suspects that something foul is going on ever since the mysterious death of his mentor, Amar, for being a Divergent, which he links to Erudite, led by Jeanine Matthews, controlling Dauntless for a secret purpose.
 At the same time, he receives a note which leads him to reunite with his factionless mother, Evelyn, long presumed dead.
 Though their meeting is rough, Evelyn tells Four that there is a conspiracy going on and that she is still welcoming him to join her.
+Four angrily rejects this offer, as he feels betrayed by his own mother for lying to him.
+Four goes on a double date with Zeke, but it doesn't go well for Four.
+Meanwhile, Shauna comes to Four and reveals that she wants to go to the practice room.
+However, when she walks past the hall to get there, she sees Zeke making love with his date.
+This presumably makes Shauna jealous, as during practice Four notices that she is punching harder than usual.

 Four eavesdrops on Max's conversation with Jeanine which confirms his suspicion that Jeanine intends to use whoever is selected to be leader as a pawn.
 He intentionally fails during the final interview for the job in favor of becoming instructor for the new initiates.
 This allows Eric to win and implement his harsher suggestion for the next initiation tests.
 Four then decides to keep contact with his mother by delivering her a letter through an aide: the factionless man whom he met after his Aptitude Test several weeks before.